 The second picture is the same area after I removed the blue painters tape so the true before and after results could be seen.

 These are the type of results only capable with using a rotary polisher, wool cutting pads, and the Rip Cut compound.

 The Bad News:

 Because gel coat and fiberglass is such a durable and tough material, when it comes to polishing and removing oxidation, it requires more product and more work.
-The heat and friction required to remove advanced layers of oxidation are only possible through the use of a high speed polisher and wool pads.
+The heat and friction required to remove heavy layers of oxidation are only possible through the use of a high speed polisher and wool pads.

 The Good News: